Weekly Shōnen Jump: Circulation and demographic

 Weekly Shōnen Jump is the bestselling manga magazine in Japan.
 In 1982, Weekly Shōnen Jump had a circulation of 2.55 million.
 By 1995, circulation numbers swelled to 6.53 million.
 The magazine's former editor-in-chief Masahiko Ibaraki (2003–2008) stated this was due to the magazine including "hit titles such as Dragon Ball, Slam Dunk, and others."
 After hitting this peak, the circulation numbers continued to drop.
 1998's New Year's issue was the first time in 24 years that Weekly Shōnen Jump lost as the highest selling shōnen manga magazine (4.15 million copies sold), ceding to Weekly Shōnen Magazine (4.45 million).
 It was not until 2007 that the magazine saw its first increase in 11 years, from 2.75 million to 2.78 million, an increase that Ibaraki credited to One Piece.

-By publishing shōnen manga, the magazine is targeted to young teen males.
+By publishing shōnen manga, the magazine is targeted to young teenage males.
 However, Index Digital reported in 2005 that the favorite non-shōjo magazine of elementary and middle school-aged female readers is Weekly Shōnen Jump at 61.9%.
 Strengthening it, Oricon conducted a poll among 2,933 female Japanese readers on their favorite manga magazines in 2007.
 Weekly Shōnen Jump was the number one answer, with One Piece, Death Note, and The Prince of Tennis cited as the reasons.
 In 2009, it was reported that 62.9% of the magazine's readers were under the age of fourteen.
 However, in 2019 Shueisha revealed that its largest demographic of 27.4% was aged 25 or older.

 Features

 Series

-There are currently 22 manga titles being serialized in Weekly Shōnen Jump.
-Out of them, Hunter × Hunter and RuriDragon are on hiatus and Burn the Witchs continuation is yet to be announced.
+There are currently 23 manga titles present in Weekly Shōnen Jump.
+Out of them, Burn the Witch's continuation is yet to be scheduled and Hunter × Hunter is published infrequently.